-- Structures and areas that are within or adjacent to spruce forest or thick vegetation, particularly from spruce (or other conifer trees) within 3 meters.
-These structures and locations are most at risk from an ember shower rather than ignition from direct contact with flames (conduction) or radiant heat. - Structures built using flammable material, such as wood shake roofs and wood siding. - Structures that are located near combustible material, such as firewood piles and construction material.
+- Structures and areas that are within or adjacent to spruce forest or thick vegetation, particularly from spruce (or other conifer trees) within 3 metres.
+These structures and locations are most at risk from an ember shower, rather than ignition from direct contact with flames (conduction) or radiant heat.

+- Structures built using flammable material, such as wood shake roofs and wood siding.

+- Combustible material, such as firewood piles and construction material that are located near structures.